-All clinical affiliates have the right to refuse access to their facility to individuals and/or students according to the clinical contract.
-For example, if a student has worked for a clinical site and been released with a status of 'no-rehire,' the student may not be allowed to rotate at that facility or any of its' affiliates.
-If a student is not able to meet the program competency requirements due to limited clinical facilities, the student may be withdrawn from the program.
+Clinical affiliates have the right to refuse access to their facility to individuals and/or students according to the clinical contract.
+For example, if a student has worked for a clinical site and been released with a status of 'no-rehire', the student MAY NOT be allowed to rotate at that facility or any of its affiliates.
+If a student is not able to meet the program competency requirements due to limited clinical facilities, the student may not be able to complete the course and program successfully, and course and program grading policies will apply.